windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/4_bash_quickstart/index.md

 [This](https://hub.windmill.dev/scripts/gmail/1291/-send-email-gmail) is a simple example of a script built in TypeScript with Windmill.

-In this quick start guide, we'll create a Script that greets the operator running it.
+In this quick start guide, we'll create a script that greets the operator running it.

 From the **Home** page, click `+Script`.
 This will take you to the first step of script creation: Metadata.